Student Success Overview

 District Overview

-A brief description of district and school academic performance available in 2023 – 2024 Academic Performance
+A brief description of district and school academic performance available below:

 Academic Competence and Critical Thinking includes the annual state tests (CMAS, PSAT and SAT) as well as other academic measures like elementary reading, NWEA, and district assessments.
 S-CAP districts are also observing critical thinking in students and standardizing measures.